stevenferrer/nero/README.md

 ## Standing on the shoulders of giants

-This project wouldn't be possible with the amazing open-source projects it was built on.
+This project wouldn't be possible without the amazing open-source projects it was built upon:

 - [Masterminds/squirrel](https://github.com/Masterminds/squirrel) - Fluent SQL generation in golang
 - [lib/pq](https://github.com/lib/pq) - Pure Go Postgres driver for database/sql